Leek and Potato Soup is one of the most versatile soups ever! Serve it hot with cheese or chilled and it turns into Vichyssoise!

 Using Leek and Potato Soup as a Base for Other Soups

 Instead of blending the leek and potato soup, use an immersion blender and puree it, leaving large chunks of potatoes.
 Add sour cream, shredded cheese, diced bacon and chives.

 Chunky Vegetable Soup

 You can also use this recipe as a starting point and add diced broccoli, carrots, kale, spinach or corn.
 Cook until vegetables are tender and puree.

 Leek and Potato Soup

-- In a large sauce pan, heat butter and olive oil over a medium heat.
-Saute leeks 3 or 4 minutes.
-Then cover and "sweat".
+- In a large stock pan, heat butter and olive oil over a medium heat.
+Sauté leeks 3 or 4 minutes.
+Then cover, reduce heat to medium low, and "sweat" for an additional 5 minutes.
 When you "sweat" onions, you are letting them cook and soften, rather than caramelize and brown.